Wednesday, May 25, 2016

 Wednesday, May 11, 2016

-“Christmas is coming!” said an old man from a street corner near London’s Tower Bridge.
-“Please put a penny in an old man’s hat!”
-Several passersby dropped coins into his hat.
-“The geese are getting fat, and I’ve got to buy Christmas dinner.
+“Christmas is coming!
+The goose is getting fat!” sang an old man from a street corner near London’s Tower Bridge.
+“Please put a penny in the old man’s hat!”
+Several passersby dropped coins into his hat as he belted out the familiar nursery rhyme.
+“If you haven’t got a penny, then a ha’penny will do.
+If you haven’t got a ha’penny, then God bless you!” he sang.

 “This is for you,” said a beautiful woman with long, golden hair.
 Her face glowed, and she emptied her purse into his hat.
+She left a trail that looked like diamonds in the snow.

-The father had been out of work for more than six months, watching over his sickly son, who would likely die any day.
+Although the old man had no family, he was more concerned for his neighbors than he was about himself.
+The father of the family next door had been out of work for more than six months, watching over his sickly son.
 The mother had passed away from tuberculosis a few years ago during a very hard winter, and the boy had lost hope.

-People dropped a penny here, and a ha’penny there.
+The old man watched people drop a penny here, and a ha’penny there.
 One after the other, they added up, and his efforts amounted to much.

 After several hours of singing on the street corner, the old man had enough money to buy a goose for his neighbors.
+He imagined that the boy and his father would be so excited.

 On Christmas Eve morning, he set out for Portobello Market in West London for two brilliantly fat Christmas geese: one for himself and one as a gift.
 Indeed, it would be hard to pick the geese.
 As lovely as their feathers looked, they must be plucked before cooking.
 Sometimes, the feathers could be used for a soft pillow for a bed or an armchair.

-As the old man walked home with the geese swung over his shoulders, he debated which goose to give to the neighbors.
+As the old man walked home with the honking geese swung over his shoulders, he debated which goose to give to the neighbors.

 “I think I’ll give the golden goose as the gift,” the old man said.
 “I’ll cook the large goose and share the leftovers.”